-OUR SUSTAINABILITY TARGETS
+PROGRESS ON OUR TARGETS

-The following metrics represent our fifteen-year, aspirational targets, with 2018 as the baseline year.
+The following metrics represent our fifteen-year, aspirational targets.
 We have been pursuing many of these initiatives since our inception in 1997 and began incorporating them into long-term incentive compensation in 2021.
-In addition, in 2022 we are expanding our commitment to the environment by introducing a target to reduce absolute Scope 1 and 2 emissions by 15%.
-Additionally, we are adding a target seeking continuous improvement in emissions intensity.
+In addition, in 2023 we furthered our commitment to the environment by doubling our emissions reduction target to 30% from 15%.